pegasus-isi/pegasus/doc/sphinx/reference-guide/data-management.rst

-   wget            staging files from a HTTP server cp              copying files from a POSIX filesystem ln              symlinking against input files pegasus-s3      staging files to and from S3 buckets in Amazon Web Services gsutil          staging files to and from Google Storage buckets scp             staging files using scp gsiscp          staging files using gsiscp and X509
+   wget            staging files from a HTTP server cp              copying files from a POSIX filesystem ln              symlinking against input files pegasus-s3      staging files to and from S3 buckets in Amazon Web Services, Open Storage Network (OSN) gsutil          staging files to and from Google Storage buckets scp             staging files using scp gsiscp          staging files using gsiscp and X509